-As a balance to the theatricality of the beautiful, Smithsonian type staging, Kubrick returns us here to the hominids in shadow with a very lively background with rich natural sun, the kind of environment in which we'd first been introduced to the hominids.
+As a balance to the theatricality of the beautiful museum of natural history type staging, Kubrick returns us here to the hominids in shadow with a very lively background with rich natural sun, the kind of environment in which we'd first been introduced to the hominids in shot 15.
 In our first introduction there had been little movement.
 Now, the hominids really interact with the environment, our sense of them becoming more real.
 In shot 15, the lively rock at left screen had been a front screen projection.
 In this shot, the rock at left screen is part of the set.

 20 4 tapirs and 5 hominids beside animal skeletons (6:51)